-Plus500 charges commissions on share CFD trading.
-In the U.S. market, it’s $0.006 per share while the broker charges U.K. customers 0.045% with a minimum of GBP 2.
-Plus500 has published a fee table that details what you can expect to pay for trading shares in different jurisdictions that can be accessed here.
+Plus500 charges commissions on share trading.
+In the U.S. market, it’s $0.006 per share, while the broker charges U.K. customers 0.045% with a minimum of GBP 2.
+Plus500 has published a fee table that details what you can expect to pay for trading shares in different jurisdictions, which can be accessed here.

 Plus500’s spread model is two-pronged, comprising a dynamic spread and a spread.
 The dynamic spread is continually tweaked based on the market spread as it relates to a position.
 The spread generally stays constant based on the broader market activity during the open position.

 During times of high market volatility, spreads could jump to a different level based on the underlying market conditions.
 This may explain why users have described spreads as “wild” at times.